julia-pearson/Catan/README.md

 Player.java
 - a class for each participant that has their ID (used by vertex and edge to determine who owns the spot)

+--
+STEP 1: Build the board
+	A) Create a 4x19 array that holds placement info for resources, probabilities, ports, and robber
+	B) Create a GUI interface that takes the array from part A as input and creates the visualization of the board
+	C) Create a graph that take the array from part A as input and creates a graph of the board for the game/AI to run on